Inside the mailbox was absolutely nothing.

 - If you've seen the unused sprites you can pretty much tell what happened between the prologue and chapter 1.
 As seen in this vid here To make matters worse this happens BEFORE the twins were found in the river WHILE they were still with Hinawa.

-- Porky/Pokey's situation provokes chilling thoughts: a little boy, yet trapped in the body of an old man and, by this point, is already the series' equivalent to Dr. Weil.
+- Porky's situation provokes chilling thoughts: a little boy, yet trapped in the body of an old man and, by this point, is already the series' equivalent to Dr. Weil.

 - The final battle with him is rather horrifying itself.

-- One of the unused songs (here) was seriously creepy - in fact, that might be the very reason it remained unused, because it really is disturbing.
+- One of the unused songs (here) was arguably even creepier — in fact, that might be the very reason it remained unused, because it really is disturbing.
+Even after it was discovered what it is, it's still not clear what it would have actually been used for.
+It's DCMC's "One, two, three, four!" line slowed down, but it still sounds unsettling at that speed.

 - How about the zombies from the canceled N64 version of the game Here's what they originally looked like◊.
 Compare that to what we eventually got on the resurrected GBA final version of the game and many will agree they were toned down greatly.